Abhishek-2502/Ansible/README.md

 2. **Playbooks** - YAML files that define a set of tasks and configurations to be executed on target hosts.
 3. **Tasks** - Individual units of work within playbooks.
 They represent actions to be performed on target hosts.
 4. **Modules** - Predefined actions like package installation, file manipulation, etc. Ansible provides a wide range of modules for various tasks, such as package installation, file manipulation, service management, etc.
 5. **Roles** - Reusable playbooks with organized structure.
-They encapsulate related tasks, handlers, variables, and files into a directory structure.
+They encapsulate related Tasks, Variables, Files, Templates and Handlers into a directory structure.
 6. **Ad-Hoc Commands vs Modules** - Quick commands (`-a`) vs structured modules (`-m`)
    - ad hoc commands are great for tasks you repeat rarely
    - -a is used for adhoc commands: